DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

-An opportunity for advanced students in Design and Art to demonstrate accumulated learning through a semester long project in the development of a collection of marketable artisan works within their own media.
+Demonstrate accumulated learning through a semester long project in the development of a collection of marketable artisan works within your own media.
 Combines classroom-based learning explorations with real world technical and economic considerations to successfully navigate a balance between expansive thinking and application in real world situations.

 DS 521 — ENVIRONMENTS OF CRISIS & DESIGN